ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 4. We recommend separately, based on the category of BLAS function, how to translate `INTENT(INOUT)` arguments into a C++ idiom:

-   a.
-For in-place triangular solve or triangular multiply, we
-      recommend translating the function to take separate input and output arguments that shall not alias each other.
+   1. For in-place triangular solve or triangular multiply, we recommend translating the function to take separate input and output arguments that shall not alias each other.

-   b.
-Else, if the BLAS function unconditionally updates (like
-      `xGER`), we recommend retaining read-and-write behavior for that argument.
+   2. Else, if the BLAS function unconditionally updates (like `xGER`), we recommend retaining read-and-write behavior for that argument.

-   c.
-Else, if the BLAS function uses a scalar `beta` argument to
-      decide whether to read the output argument as well as write to it (like `xGEMM`), we recommend providing two versions: a write-only version (as if `beta` is zero), and a read-and-write
+   3. Else, if the BLAS function uses a scalar `beta` argument to decide whether to read the output argument as well as write to it (like `xGEMM`), we recommend providing two versions: a write-only version (as if `beta` is zero), and a read-and-write